johannschopplich/unlazy/docs/guide/usage.md

 1. Add the `loading="lazy"` attribute to a `<img>` element that you want to lazily load.
 You can also use the `<picture>` element to lazily load images in different formats.

 2. Use the `data-src` or `data-srcset` attribute to specify the high-quality image.
+These data attributes prevent browsers from loading images before they enter the viewport and are swapped to standard attributes by unlazy when loading occurs.

 3. If you have a pre-generated blurry placeholder image, use the `src` attribute to specify it.
 Otherwise, you can use a [BlurHash](/placeholders/blurhash) or [ThumbHash](/placeholders/thumbhash) to generate a placeholder image on the fly.